lucidrains/TimeSformer-pytorch/README.md

 ## TimeSformer - Pytorch

-Implementation of <a href="https://arxiv.org/abs/2102.05095">TimeSformer</a>, a pure and simple attention-based solution for reaching SOTA on video classification.
+Implementation of <a href="https://arxiv.org/abs/2102.05095">TimeSformer</a>, from Facebook AI.
+A pure and simple attention-based solution for reaching SOTA on video classification.
 This repository will only house the best performing variant, 'Divided Space-Time Attention', which is nothing more than attention along the time axis before the spatial.

+<a href="https://ai.facebook.com/blog/timesformer-a-new-architecture-for-video-understanding/">Press release</a>

 ## Install